pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

       loss = x.sum()
       torch.compile(lambda: loss.backward(), backend="eager")()

-You should see some recompiles messages: **Cache miss due to changed shapes**.
+In the example above, ``x`` changes shapes, and compiled autograd will mark ``x`` as a dynamic shape tensor after the first change.
+You should see recompiles messages: **Cache miss due to changed shapes**.

 .. code:: python